 Introduction to YorkSpace

-YorkSpace is an open access repository of digital objects.
-It is a platform that enables York community members to post, organize and preserve their research online in an institutional context.
+YorkSpace is an open access repository platform that enables York community members to post, organize, disseminate and preserve their scholarly outputs online in an institutional context.
 Each submission must be accompanied by a digital object that can be made available to the York and global scholarly community permanently without access restrictions.

 YorkSpace showcases the scholarship of the York University community through the use of a special standards-based software platform that collects usage statistics and promotes visibility on the web.